T

 Cultural & Miscellaneous

-While English is widely spoken, knowing basic French phrases is appreciated.
+While many Montrealers speak English, knowing basic French phrases is appreciated.

 Destination-specific tips

-• While English is common, especially in tourist areas, attempting basic French phrases like 'Bonjour' and 'Merci' will enhance your interactions.
+• While English is widely spoken, especially in tourist areas, learning a few French phrases like 'Bonjour' (hello) and 'Merci' (thank you) is highly recommended and appreciated.

-• Credit and debit cards are widely accepted, but carrying some Canadian dollars for smaller vendors or markets is a good idea.
+• Credit cards are widely accepted, but carrying some Canadian dollars (CAD) is useful for smaller vendors or markets.

-• Montreal has a robust public transit system (STM); consider a multi-day pass if you plan to use it frequently.
+• Montreal has a robust public transit system (STM) including a metro and buses; consider a multi-day pass for easy exploration.

 Plan the rest of your Montreal trip